discoform/numberzs/_posts/2021-07-23-norman-mclaren-pas-de-deux.md

       Canon is a 1964 National Film Board of Canada animated short co-directed by Norman McLaren and Grant Munro that offers a visual representation of the canon musical form through three animated segments.
 The soundtrack combines both a recorded classical score by Eldon Rathburn and electronic sounds produced via synthesizer.
 Canon received a Canadian Film Award "Diploma of Merit" in the Arts and Experimental category.
+# Optional recommended posts are determined by the post author and added here.
+This is good for SEO and internal linking.
+recommended_posts:
+  title:
+    - "Norman McLaren: Mosaic"
+    - "Norman McLaren: Lines Horizontal"
+    - "Norman McLaren: Lines Vertical"
 ---